Isopach/isopach.github.io/_posts/2020-12-06-Stack-the-Flags-CTF.md

 <details>
   <summary>Challenge Description</summary>

 Oh no!
 Our analyst accidentally executed a ransomware while analysing some important evidence.
 Are you able to help?
-Find the most important evidence from the image and retrieve the flag
+Find the most important evidence from the image and retrieve the flag. <br /><br />

-Note: You DO NOT need to email the perpetrator and you DO NOT need to pay any ransom
+Note: You DO NOT need to email the perpetrator and you DO NOT need to pay any ransom<br /><br />

-Please view this Document for download instructions.
+Please view this <a href="https://docs.google.com/document/d/11jHOoruVosCRLQzgtZv3iC8cRVJXoML8spfa8FWSfZY/edit?usp=sharing">Document</a> for download instructions.<br />
 ----
 </details>